PLEASE CONSIDER READING THIS PAGE BEFORE VISITING.

 We are trying to keep our farm as non-commercial and “un-Disney-fied” as possible.
-With this in mind we are keeping our admission fee extremely low considering what is on offer.
 Your admission fee goes toward covering the considerable cost of employee wages (we don’t have volunteers), lease-hold costs and improvements, liability insurance, driveway improvements, additional fencing, gates, signage, buildings, porta potties and associated supplies, hand-wash stations, etc and so on.
 Admissions have nothing to do with the welfare of the animals.
 You can rest assured that the animals have always been well cared for and always will be, regardless.
 We only accept cash, punch cards or gift cards at this time.

 SPECIAL REMINDER TO GROUPS & ORGANIZATIONS